Report sheds light on complexity of Spain's indebted Abengoa

+* Pact acts as counterweight to new players like Uber (Adds detail on mapping provider, context)

-MADRID Spanish power and engineering group Abengoa (ABG.MC), in pre-insolvency talks to avoid becoming Spain's largest ever bankruptcy, has stakes in almost 900 subsidiaries and partnerships, a report said on Thursday.
+MADRID Dec 3 Spanish power and engineering group Abengoa, in pre-insolvency talks to avoid becoming Spain's largest ever bankruptcy, has stakes in almost 900 subsidiaries and partnerships, a report said on Thursday.

 The complexity of Abengoa highlights the difficulty faced by creditors of the Seville-based renewable energy firm to understand the extent of its debts, one of the first tasks they face as they embark on restructuring talks.